Los Angeles Dodgers minor league players: Emil Morales

 Emil Nicolas Morales (born September 22, 2006) is a Spanish professional baseball shortstop in the Los Angeles Dodgers organization.

 Morales signed with the Los Angeles Dodgers as an international free agent in January 2024.
 He made his professional debut that year with the Dominican Summer League Dodgers and was named the Dominican Summer League MVP after hitting .342 with 14 home runs, 46 RBI and 12 steals in 46 games.

 Morales started 2025 played 2024 with the Arizona Complex League Dodgers before being promoted to the Rancho Cucamonga Quakes.
 In 89 gams between the two levels, he batted .314 in 89 games with 14 homers and 70 RBI.
+He began 2026 with the Ontario Tower Buzzers, where he batted .323 with six home runs and 35 RBI in 36 games.

+Morales was promoted to the Great Lakes Loons of the Midwest League on May 19, 2026, where he had a .323 batting average with six home runs and 35 RBI in 36 games.
+He was awarded with a selection to the league all-star team after the season.

 Chris Newell

 Christopher John Newell (born April 23, 2001) is an American professional baseball outfielder in the Los Angeles Dodgers organization.

 Newell attended Malvern Preparatory School in Malvern, Pennsylvania.
-He was drafted by the St. Louis Cardinals in the 37th round of the 2019 Major League Baseball Draft, but did not sign and played college baseball at the University of Virginia.
+He was drafted by the St. Louis Cardinals in the 37th round of the 2019 Major League Baseball draft, but did not sign and played college baseball at the University of Virginia.
 In 2021, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-After three years at Virginia, Newell drafted by the Los Angeles Dodgers in the 13th round of the 2022 MLB Draft and signed.
+After three years at Virginia, Newell drafted by the Los Angeles Dodgers in the 13th round of the 2022 MLB draft and signed.

 Newell made his professional debut with the Arizona Complex League Dodgers.
 He started 2023 with the Rancho Cucamonga Quakes before being promoted to the Great Lakes Loons.
 He hit .266 with 21 homers and 60 RBI in 83 games between the two levels.
 In 2024 he played in 124 games between the Loons and the Double–A Tulsa Drillers, batting .201 with 25 homers and 74 RBI.
 He returned to Tulsa for the 2025 season and batted .241 with 20 home runs and 80 RBI in 127 games.

+Newell returned to Tulsa to start 2026 and was promoted to the Triple-A Oklahoma City Comets in early September.
+Between the two levels, he played in 109 games, batting .217 with 25 home runs and 78 RBI.